suculent/rusocks/README.md

 # Rusocks

-A Rust implementation of the LinkSocks SOCKS5 over WebSocket proxy tool.
+A Rust implementation of the SOCKS5 over WebSocket proxy tool.

 ## Overview